 Ward et al (2015) Regulation of oligomeric organization of the serotonin 5-hydroxytryptamine 2C (5-HT2C) receptor observed by spatial intensity distribution analysis.
 Nat Commun 290 12844 PMID: 25825490

 Do you know of a great paper that uses SB 243213 dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area